-At the request of the Minister of Infrastructure and Water Management, the Consultative Body for the Living Environment (OFL) examined the opportunities for arriving at a North Sea Agreement between stakeholders and national government, and issued recommendations on those possibilities.
-Based on the recommendation, Minister van Nieuwenhuizen, jointly on behalf of the Minister of Agriculture, Nature and Food Quality, the Minister of Economic Affairs and Climate Policy and the Minister of the Interior and Kingdom Relations called upon the OFL to launch the North Sea Consultation and to act as an independent chairman for that body (see Appendix 12).
+At the request of the Minister of Infrastructure and Water Management, the Physical Environment Consultative Council (OFL) examined the opportunities for arriving at a North Sea Agreement between stakeholders and national government, and issued recommendations on those possibilities.
+Based on the recommendation, Minister van Nieuwenhuizen, jointly on behalf of the Minister of Agriculture, Nature and Food Quality, the Minister of Economic Affairs and Climate Policy and the Minister of the Interior and Kingdom Relations called upon the OFL to launch the North Sea Consultation and to act as an independent chairman for that body (see Appendix 1).

 National government recognises the vital importance of broad-based support for the North Sea policy.
-The undertakings in this agreement therefore form the basis for the North Sea 2030 Strategic Agenda and the North Sea 2022-2027 Programme, and for the relevant policy documents from the Ministry of Economic Affairs and Climate Policy including the roadmap for offshore wind energy beyond 2030.
+The undertakings in this agreement therefore form the basis for the North Sea 2030 Strategic Agenda and the North Sea Programme 2022-2027, and for the relevant policy documents from the Ministry of Economic Affairs and Climate Policy including the roadmap for offshore wind energy beyond 2030.
 Government and the various stakeholders have undertaken in respect of one another to work together loyally to implement the undertakings from this Agreement.